dpurgin/qtorm/README.md

 This entity is mapped using the following SQLite statement: `CREATE TABLE Community(id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT)`.

-All entities must be registered at most once before the first `QOrmSession` instantiation:
+All entities must be registered (at most once) before the first `QOrmSession` is created:

 ```cpp
 qRegisterOrmEntity<Community, Province, Town, ...>();